Pull Ups vs Chin Ups: The Ultimate Comparison

 This grip variation puts less stress on the shoulder, and also works on the biceps and forearms.

-Neutral grip pull/chin up variation can be useful for those who have shoulder injuries or pain, as it can be less stressful on the shoulder joint.
+A neutral grip pull/chin-up variation can be useful for those with shoulder injuries or pain, as it is less stressful on the shoulder joint.

 5. Mixed-grip pull-ups and Chin Up

-In this variation, one hand is positioned with an overhand grip (palms facing away from the body) and the other hand is positioned with an underhand grip (palms facing towards the body) on the bar.
+In this variation, one hand is positioned with an overhand grip (palms facing away from the body) on the bar, and the other hand is positioned with an underhand grip (palms facing towards the body).

 However, due to the asymmetrical nature of the exercise, it can put extra stress on the shoulder.